Axway/amplify-central/content/en/docs/manage_service_registry/_index.md

 ## What is a service

-A service is a representaion of all items related to an API that belongs to an Environment.
+A service is a representation of all items related to an API that belongs to an Environment.
 Services can be auto-discovered with agents or manually registered in an environment.